inSileco/inSileco.github.io/content/post/markdownEverywhere/index.markdown

 a minimal set of tags (say the one of the original Markdown) and an accurate description of what a Markdown-to-HTML converter must do (harder that it sounds, think about how to deal with line breaks, nested tags, interference with html tags...).
-This would be a core Markdown on the top of which extensions (flavors) are built, that would be great (again it is not the current Markdown landscape)!
+This could be a core Markdown on the top of which extensions (flavors) are built, that would be just great (again it is not the current Markdown landscape)!
 Fortunately, a bunch of highly capable people have decided to tackle this challenge and have created [CommonMark](http://commonmark.org/) that provides: